‘The Young And The Restless’ Spoilers: Sharon And Rey Say The ‘L’ Word

-Surprising new The Young and the Restless spoilers reveal that before the week ends, Sharon and Rey will profess their love for each other, but they face overwhelming odds that could end up keeping them from finding happily ever after together.
+Surprising new The Young and the Restless spoilers reveal that before the week ends, Sharon and Rey will profess their love for each other, but they face overwhelming odds that could end up keeping them from living happily ever after together.

 As Valentine’s Day heats up, Rey (Jordi Vilasuso) and his wife Mia (Noemi Gonzalez) enjoy some time together.
 However, things go terribly wrong when in the heat of the moment, Mia blurts out Arturo’s (Jason Canela) name.
 Mia and Arturo have a past together, and they slept together fairly recently, which is why they were estranged when Rey first showed up in Genoa City.

-Rey actor, Jordi Vilasuso explained the situation to Soap Opera Digest recently.
-He said, “That not only hurt Rey but pisses him off.
+The actor who plays Rey, Jordi Vilasuso, explained the situation to Soap Opera Digest recently.
+He said, “That not only hurt Rey but p*sses him off.
 He’s really tried to do the right thing by Mia, but this is the last straw.
 He grabs his clothes and storms out.”

-Perhaps not surprisingly, an angry Rey runs straight to Sharon (Sharon Case).
-After all, before Mia showed up in GC, Sharon and Rey grew increasingly close, and he felt his marriage was finished.
+Perhaps not surprisingly, an angry Rey runs straight to Sharon (Sharon Case.)
+After all, before Mia showed up in Genoa City, Sharon and Rey grew increasingly close, and he felt his marriage was finished.
 Mia begged for his forgiveness and asked for another chance, so Rey felt duty bound to give her one despite his growing feelings for Sharon, who is both his landlord and co-worker at the Genoa City Police Department.

 Do you think these four will get caught? ???? #YR pic.twitter.com/Y7DF4R7ONM